 The term "fundamental change" in the Indenture is limited to certain specified transactions and may not include other events that might adversely affect our financial condition or the market value of the new notes or our common stock.
-See "Description of Securities-2026 Convertible Notes-Fundamental Change."
-The delisting of our shares from trading on the NYSE is a fundamental change.
+See Exhibit 4.4 "Description of the Registrant's Securities Registered pursuant to Section 12 of the Securities Exchange Act of 1934" The delisting of our shares from trading on the NYSE is a fundamental change.
 Our obligation to offer to redeem the new notes upon a fundamental change would not necessarily afford holders of such notes protection in the event of a highly leveraged transaction, reorganization, merger or similar transaction involving us.
 If a fundamental change occurs, there are no assurances that we will have sufficient funds to redeem the 2026 Convertible Notes.

-See "- Our inability to generate sufficient cash flows to satisfy our debt obligations, or to refinance our indebtedness on commercially reasonable terms or at all, would materially and adversely affect our financial position and results of operations and our ability to satisfy our obligations under the 2026 Convertible Notes."
+See "-Our inability to generate sufficient cash flows to satisfy our debt obligations, or to refinance our indebtedness on commercially reasonable terms or at all, would materially and adversely affect our financial position and results of operations and our ability to satisfy our obligations under the 2026 Convertible Notes."